 Historic Double Dee Tour

-Third Sunday in July.
-The historic Double Dee Guest Ranch operated in the 1930s.
-Amelia Earhart was a guest there in July, 1934.
+The third Sunday in July.
+Free guided tour of the former historic Double Dee Guest Ranch, which operated in the 1930s.
+Many famous guests stayed there including Amelia Earhart.
 The tour is led by Jim Dunrud, whose family owned the ranch.

-Second Saturday in August.
-The ghost mining town of Kirwin features numerous historic structures, mines and alpine scenery.
-The propsed summer cabin of Amelia Earhart is a short hike away.
+The second Saturday in August.
+The tour offers an up-close and personal look at the abandoned mining town located in the high Absaroka Mountains.
+Explore numerous historic structures, mines and alpine scenery.
+The proposed summer cabin of Amelia Earhart is a short hike away.

 Medicine Lodge Creek Pictograph Tour

 Choice Aviation is Cody’s full-service Fixed Base Operator (FBO).
-Experience Yellowstone/Cody country by air.
+Experience Yellowstone/Cody Country by air.
 Scenic flights, aircraft rental and charter services throughout the region offered.
 Located at the Yellowstone Regional Airport.
+Call for reservations and pricing.

 Cody Wyoming Adventures